Skip to content

 Both countries have similar seasonal rhythms — spring cherry blossoms, hot and humid summers, spectacular autumn foliage, and cool winters.
 The timing overlaps more than most people realize.

-Spring cherry blossoms (late March–early April): In 2026, Tokyo peaks around March 28, Kyoto around April 2; Seoul peaks around late March to early April with Busan and Jeju blooming slightly earlier.
-This is the most popular season in both countries — beautiful, but book accommodation months in advance.
-Japan's Golden Week (April 29–May 6) sends domestic tourism surging and pushes accommodation prices to painful levels; South Korea has fewer national holidays bunched together in spring.
+Spring cherry blossoms (late March–early April): Tokyo typically peaks in the last week of March and Kyoto in the first days of April; Seoul follows almost the same calendar, with Busan and Jeju blooming slightly earlier.
+Official forecasts for 2027 start publishing in January — but book accommodation well before then, because this is the most popular season in both countries.
+Japan's Golden Week (April 29–May 5) sends domestic tourism surging and pushes accommodation prices to painful levels; South Korea has fewer national holidays bunched together in spring.

 Autumn (October–November): Arguably the finest season in both countries.
 Japan's foliage (Kyoto, Nikko, Hiroshima) peaks in late November — for a deeper look at where to catch the best colors, our guide to Japan in autumn is a good starting point.
 Korea's mountains — Seoraksan in early October, Bukhansan in mid-October — turn crimson and gold first, then the colors descend toward Seoul and Busan.
 Less crowded than spring, more atmospheric, and the temperatures are ideal for walking all day.

 Winter: Japan pulls ahead here.
-Hokkaido's powder snow is world-class, the Japanese Alps around Nagano and Hakuba draw serious skiers from Europe, and Kyoto under light snow is one of the most beautiful places on earth.
+Hokkaido's powder snow is world-class, the Japanese Alps around Nagano and Hakuba draw serious skiers from around the world, and Kyoto under light snow is one of the most beautiful places on earth.
 South Korea's ski resorts in the PyeongChang area (venue for the 2018 Winter Olympics) are perfectly decent, but Japan's winter landscape is in a different league.

 Summer: Avoid peak summer (July–August) in both countries if you can.
 Both are hot (33–35°C+), extremely humid, and hit by monsoon rains in June–July.
 If you must go in summer, Japan's mountain retreats (Nikko, the Japanese Alps, Hokkaido) and Korea's coastal Busan offer some relief.